 What changed

-Until 2024, Shopify Plus merchants could directly edit checkout.liquid, the template file controlling the entire checkout experience.
+Until 2024, Shopify Plus merchants (Plus is a paid tier upgrade from standard Shopify) could directly edit checkout.liquid, the template file controlling the entire checkout experience.
 You could add custom scripts, rearrange layout, inject third-party tools, and do pretty much anything you wanted.
 It was powerful and unpredictable in equal measure.

 Shopify replaced this with two distinct systems: Checkout UI Extensions for visual and interactive customisation, and Shopify Functions for business logic.
 You write extensions and functions, Shopify hosts them, and they run inside the checkout without access to the full DOM or the ability to inject arbitrary scripts.